 If you are sharing a language assistant, please plan thoroughly to ensure the sharing arrangements are suitable for all institutions.
 It is also important to ensure timetables and travel arrangements for language assistants are reasonable and agreed with the language assistant.

-Please keep in touch with your language assistant(s) to help them plan any accommodation, travel etc.
+Please keep in touch with your language assistant(s) in the months prior to their arrival to help them plan any accommodation, travel etc.

 After the language assistant arrives